argonne-lcf/AR2023/02_features/nexus-iri.md

 # Bringing It All Together

 While Argonne and its fellow national labs have been working on projects to demonstrate the promise of an integrated research paradigm for the past several years, DOE’s Advanced Scientific Computing Research (ASCR) program made it a more formal initiative in 2020 with the creation of the IRI Task Force.
-Comprised of members from several national labs, including Argonne’s Corey Adams, Jini Ramprakash, Nicholas Schwarz, and Tom Uram, the task force identified the opportunities, risks and challenges posed by such an integration.
+Comprised of members from several national labs, including Argonne’s Corey Adams, Jini Ramprakash, Nicholas Schwarz, and Tom Uram, the task force identified the opportunities, risks, and challenges posed by such an integration.

 {% include media-img.html
    source= "IRI-blueprint-report.png"